adap/flower/examples/devices_demo/README.md

 ## Setting up a Raspberry Pi (3B+ or 4B)

-1. Install ubuntu server 64-bit for Rapsberry Pi.
+1. Install Ubuntu server 20.04 LTS 64-bit for Rapsberry Pi.
 You can do this by using one of the images provided [by Ubuntu](https://ubuntu.com/download/raspberry-pi) and then use Etcher.
 Alternativelly, astep-by-step installation guide, showing how to download and flash the image onto a uSD card and, go throught the first boot process, can be found [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview).
+Please note that the first time you boot your RPi it will automatically update the system (which will lock `sudo` and prevent running the commands below for a few minutes)

 2. Install docker (+ post-installation steps as in [Docker Docs](https://docs.docker.com/engine/install/linux-postinstall/)):
     ```bash
     # make sure your OS is up-to-date
-    $ sudo apt-get update && apt-get upgrade
+    $ sudo apt-get update

     # get the installation script
     $ curl -fsSL https://get.docker.com -o get-docker.sh